 Trade unions, enterprise associations (an association of member employees performing work in the same enterprise) and employer associations are legally recognised entities which are required to be registered with the Registered Organisations Commission.
 This Registered Organisations Commission and the FWC have split responsibilities for the regulation of these unions and associations.

 In addition to the unions’ key roles of acting as the bargaining representatives for employees in relation to enterprise agreements, as set out below, trade unions and enterprise associations have broad rights to enter workplaces to:

 - engage in discussion with workers who are entitled to be represented by that union and who are willing to meet with them; or

 - investigate suspected breaches of modern awards, enterprise agreements or other workplace-related laws (such as work, health and safety laws).

-Unions commonly act as advocates for employees in disputes with their employer and often initiate proceedings on behalf of employees with respect to certain workplace-related laws.
+Unions commonly act as advocates for employees in disputes with their employer and have standing under the FW Act to initiate proceedings on behalf of employees with respect to certain workplace-related laws.

 Employee Representative Bodies

 There is no broad legislative framework for employee representative bodies or committees in Australia.
 There are, however, state and territory laws relating to work health and safety which provide for health and safety committees and representatives.
 The main functions of such committees are to co-operate with the employer and other relevant parties in developing and carrying out measures to improve the safety of workers.